phantasma-io-archive/Spook/Docs/README.md

 ##### Returns

-Object - A block object:
+Object - A block object or `error` if given hash is invalid or is not found:

   - `hash`: `DATA`, 33 bytes - Block hash.
   - `previousHash`: `DATA` - Hash of previous block.